Valerie Nainima

 Career Highlights

-From 2021 to 2023, helped lead Michigan to a 48-17 (.738) overall and 24-11 (.686) Big Ten Conference record, as well as two NCAA Tournament berths
+From 2021 to 2023, helped lead Michigan to a 48-17 (.738) overall and 24-11 (.686) Big Ten Conference record, as well as two NCAA Tournament berths (one Elite 8 appearance – first in program history)

-In 2021-22 (first season), assisted Michigan to the second-most single-season wins (25) in program history and the most Big Ten wins (t-13) in program history
+In 2021-22 (first season), assisted Michigan to the second-most single-season wins (25) and most Big Ten wins (t-13) in program history

-From 2015 to 2021, assisted Fordham to an 118-65 (.645) overall and 63-27 (.700) Atlantic 10 record, four 21+ win seasons, one Atlantic 10 Tournament Championship, and three postseason appearances
+From 2015 to 2021, helped lead Fordham to an 118-65 (.645) overall and 63-27 (.700) Atlantic 10 Conference record, five winning seasons, four 21+ win seasons, one Atlantic 10 Conference Tournament Championship, and three postseason appearances (one NCAA Tournament)

-Fordham’s scoring defense finished nationally ranked 13th in 2019-20 and 9th in 2018-19, as well as 1st in the Atlantic 10 in 2019-20 and 2018-19
+Fordham’s scoring defense finished nationally ranked 13th in 2019-20 and 9th in 2018-19